jgm/pandoc/doc/lua-filters.md

 :   filename and path relative to the output folder.

 `mime_type`:
-:   the file's MIME type
+:   the file's MIME type; use `nil` if unknown or unavailable.

 `contents`:
 :   the binary contents of the file.